About Share

 We maintain the traffic signals at the following locations:

-Greenfield Ave. & Moorland Rd.
+Greenfield Ave. & Calhoun Rd.

-Calhoun Rd.& Civic Dr.
+Calhoun Rd. & Civic Dr.

 Calhoun Rd. & Gebhardt Rd.